 X-weighted power-law fit

 When fitting the power-law of std vs. mean, we took into account that every mean has uncertainty and can be estimated for a sample size n by the SEM (Standard Error of the Mean).
 Here, the uncertainties affected the independent variable, so the fit was not as trivial as a Y-weighted fit, where the uncertainties affect the dependent variable.
-A standard approach to do this fit is: a) to invert the variables before applying the weights, b) then perform the weighted fit, and finally, c) revert the inversion.
+A standard approach to perform this fit is: a) to invert the variables before applying the weights, b) then perform the weighted fit and, finally, c) revert the inversion.
 This method is deterministic, but the approximate solution worsens with smaller coefficients of determination.
-To overcome this limitation, we developed a stochastic method by using a bootstrapping-like strategy that avoided inversion and could be applied regardless of the coefficient of determination.
+To overcome this limitation, we developed a stochastic method using a bootstrapping-like strategy that avoided inversion and was applicable regardless of the coefficient of determination.

 The basic idea of bootstrapping is that inference about a population from sample data (sample → population) can be modeled by resampling the sample data and performing inference on (resample → sample) (75).
 To adapt this general idea to our problem, we resampled the x-data array using its errors array.
 That is, for each replicate, a new x-data array was computed based on: